 - patterns of streets

 - natural features or the developed landscape.

-State Heritage Area Guidelines for Development can be found on the individual heritage area pages.
+State Heritage Area Guidelines for Development can be found here.